project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

 the AppWrapper controller will respect this request by proceeding to delete the resources.
 Workload resets that are initiated in response to Autopilot are subject to the `RetryLimit` but do not increment the `retryCount`.
+External deletion of a top-level wrapped resource will cause the AppWrapper to directly enter the `Failed` state independent of the `RetryLimit`.

 To support debugging `Failed` workloads, an annotation can be added to an AppWrapper that adds a `DeletionOnFailureGracePeriod` between the time the